FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 - **Can I add my own songs to the database?**

   Yes, itspoma made this possible.
 Just upload that mp3 file into the "mp3" folder.
 Now do `python collect-fingerprints-of-songs.py`.
 Any song in the 'mp3' folder that was previously added already will be skipped.
 The song is now added into the database and can be recognised.
 For more info please check out [itspoma's repo](https://github.com/itspoma/audio-fingerprint-identifying-python).

-  Note: **Make sure that the audio you're adding to the database was downloaded from YouTube!** This has to do with how YouTube processes audio.
-If you download something from YouTube and compare it to something downloaded from YouTube, you are likely not to miss a match.
-If the audio you put in the database is not download from YouTube, you might see that the bot does not find a match.
-I know this is very strange but unfortunately I have no idea why this happens.

 - **Is it storage efficient?**